About Box at IU

 About the service

 The IU Box service provides a simple, secure way to share and store files and folders online.
 Box consolidates your content in a single location, easily accessible from anywhere, on any device.
 You can create files and folders, share them using a direct link, invite others to collaborate, and continue to revise and review your content.
-Though similar in appearance to other consumer services such as Dropbox, Box can directly integrate with existing IU systems (e.g., accounts, CAS for single sign-on with your Network ID) and security.
+Though similar in appearance to other consumer services such as Dropbox, Box can directly integrate with existing IU systems (e.g., accounts, CAS for single sign-on with your IU username and passphrase), security, and contractual protections.
 Your Box account quota is unlimited.

-- View files of many types, including images and audio/video; for a full list, see Box support's What file extension types can be viewed by Box's Content Preview?
+- View files of many types in your browser or mobile device, including images and audio/video; for a full list, see Box support's What file extension types can be viewed by Box's Content Preview?

 - Access through Microsoft Office applications (Windows only)